mfindley/Mayfly_ContinuousTemperatureLogger/Building a Continuous Temperature Logger.md

   * OneWire
   * DallasTemperature

-In the Arduino software, go to `Tools > Manage Libraries` and type "`OneWire`" in the serach bar and press "`Enter`" on your keyboard.
+In the Arduino software, go to `Tools > Manage Libraries` and type "`OneWire`" in the search bar and press "`Enter`" on your keyboard.

 Select the library named "`OneWire`" and click the "`Install`" button.

 Do the same for the DallasTemperature library.
-Type "`DallasTemperature`" in the serach bar and press "`Enter`" on your keyboard.
+Type "`DallasTemperature`" in the search bar and press "`Enter`" on your keyboard.

 Select the library named "`DallasTemperature`" and click the "`Install`" button.

 Close the Library Manager window by clicking the "`Close`" button when finished.

-Plug the OnewWire Temperature Sensor into the Grove port marked `D4-5` on the Mayfly board.
+Plug the OneWire Temperature Sensor into the Grove port marked `D4-5` on the Mayfly board.

 Upload the sketch to the Mayfly by clicking the `Upload` button, hold `Crtl+U` or select `Sketch > Upload` from then menu.

 Open the Serial Monitor by pressing the `Serial Monitor` button, hold `Ctrl+Shift+M` or select `Tools > Serial Monitor` from the menu.
-Make sure the "`baud`" rate option at the bottom right side of the widnow is set to "`9600`".
+Make sure the "`baud`" rate option at the bottom right side of the window is set to "`9600`".

 ![](/images/arduino_baud.jpg)